evazlimen/cholla-example-tests/2d_kh_discontinuous.md

 Pressure:
 <img src="./images/2dkh_discontinuous_pressure_xy.png" width="1200" />

-We see even on a relatively low resolution grid, shear mixing has occured.
+We see even on a relatively low resolution grid, significant shear mixing has occured.
 An evolution of the density at 10 fps is seen below:

 https://github.com/evazlimen/cholla-example-tests/assets/109487593/11b32ddc-48f4-4185-b5cf-d391918a2445